Heyloyalty/HL-phpclient/README.md

 # HL-phpclient
-Php client for heyloyalty api
+Php client for heyloyalty api.

+The client also has methods for using reseller endpoints, [how to become a reseller](http://heyloyalty.com/partner) Accounts
+Account users

 ## Installation
 The recommended way to install HL-phpclient is through [Composer](https://getcomposer.org)